 - Timestamp picker, for selecting time stamps.

-- Color picker, for selecting dates.
+- Color picker, for selecting colors.

 In addition, the JsonConfEditor